Anna DeBeer

-Anna DeBeer is an American professional volleyball player who plays for the Zus Coffee Thunderbelles of the Premier Volleyball League (PVL) in the Philippines.
+Anna Beth DeBeer is an American professional volleyball player who plays for the Zus Coffee Thunderbelles of the Premier Volleyball League (PVL) in the Philippines.
 She played collegiately as an outside hitter for the University of Louisville Cardinals.

 Early life and high school career

 Anna DeBeer grew up in Louisville, Kentucky and attended Assumption High School.
 During her high school career, she helped lead her team to multiple state championships and earned accolades for her performance, including being named to All-State teams.

 In 2019, DeBeer suffered a left foot injury before the state championship match but still managed to contribute to her team's victory.
-Her perseverance and skill garnered attention from college recruiters, eventually leading to her commitment to the University of Louisville.

 Collegiate career

 DeBeer began her collegiate volleyball career at the University of Louisville, where she quickly emerged as a key player for the Cardinals.
 Her contributions have been crucial in the team's rise to national prominence in NCAA Division I women's volleyball.